How to perform an extensive local SEO audit in 2024

 - Paid traffic (Google Ads)

 - Referring to traffic (from other websites)

 Auditing the Google Business Profile is certainly one of the most important tasks within a local SEO audit.

 When you open up a new location on Google Business Profile, Google will usually tell you if there are existing GB Profiles that match your business’ location, parts of the address, phone number, or name.

 If Google didn’t tell you anything and you want to be sure there is no duplicate floating around, go to Google and search for your business name, phone number, and address.
-If you’ve got a match, try to figure out if the business info you’ve found can be confusing to your customers.
-If yes, contact Google or mark the business as closed.

 Check for actions taken against your GBP

 This is part of my ultimate Google Business Profile checklist.
 You should check it out if you want to maximize your GBPs’ performance.

 2. Is the business information verified?